 - Nonfat yogurt will have quite a bit more liquid on the top than yogurt made with full or reduced-fat milk.

 - Just carefully drain off the layer of liquid that forms on the yogurt and discard.

-- As nonfat yogurt sits, liquid will begin to seperate again, just mix into yogurt before serving.
+- As nonfat yogurt sits, liquid will begin to separate again, just mix into yogurt before serving.

 How long does Homemade Yogurt last?